Updated: Dec 8, 2022

 A Quick Guide To Financial Abuse Protections Under California Elder Laws

 Seniors and vulnerable adults are unfortunately common targets for financial exploitation.
 It's much worse because the perpetrators are frequently individuals they trust.
-Not only can financial abusers steal from them, but they might even try to influence the elderly victim to change their wills and cause undue influence.
+Not only can financial abusers steal from them, but they might even try to influence the elderly victim to change their will and cause undue influence.

 Here's a quick guide to elder financial abuse, as often handled by our prescreened West Covina Elder Abuse Attorneys in California.

 There is no end to the types of financial abuse that can be perpetrated against dependent and elderly people.
 If you suspect you or someone you know has been a victim of elder abuse, contact our prescreened West Covina Elder Law Attorneys to prevent additional abuse and reclaim any lost property.

 What Is Elderly Financial Abuse?

 Financial abuse is defined differently in each jurisdiction.
 However, it means that someone in a position of trust or confidence takes advantage of, controls, steals, or uses fraud to get the assets of a vulnerable adult for their own benefit.